google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

 ## Writing an Animation Worklet

-Now that we have the concept timelines down, we can start looking at Animation Worklet and how it allows you to mess with timelines!
+Now that we have the concept of timelines down, we can start looking at Animation Worklet and how it allows you to mess with timelines!
 The Animation Worklet API is not only based on WAAPI, but is — in the sense of the [extensible web](https://extensiblewebmanifesto.org/) — a lower-level primitive that explains how WAAPI functions.
 In terms of syntax, they are incredibly similar: